Academic year 2022/23

 Public sector apprenticeships 2022-23

-The following statistics are classified as official statistics and have been produced in compliance with the Code of Practice for Statistics.
-They are not designated as national statistics by the United Kingdom Statistics Authority.
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).

 Public sector apprenticeships data return 2022-23

-Though no longer a statutory requirement, public sector bodies were asked to continue to collect and report data on their apprenticeships activity in 2022-23 to support transparency and external accountability, and to help maintain the momentum public sector bodies have built up.
+Though no longer a statutory requirement, we asked public sector bodies to continue to collect and report data on their apprenticeships activity in 2022-23 to support transparency and external accountability, and to help maintain the momentum public sector bodies have built up.

-Figures supplied by public sector bodies (up to and including 30 June 2023) suggest that for the period covering 1 April 2022 to 31 March 2023:
+Figures supplied by public sector bodies (up to and including 2 November 2023) show that for the period covering 1 April 2022 to 31 March 2023:

 • New apprenticeship starts represented 1.7% of total employees.
 This is slightly lower than the 1.8% reported between the same dates in the previous year.

-• A combined total of 60,300 apprenticeship starts have been reported.
+• A combined total of 61,100 new apprenticeship starts were reported.

 Sub-sectors

-There was variation in the recruitment of apprentices in different parts of the public sector.
+There was variation in the recruitment of apprentices in distinct parts of the public sector.
 During the period April 2022 to March 2023:

 • The armed forces had the highest proportion of apprenticeship starts, with 5.8% of their employees starting an apprenticeship.